Building warrants of fitness for school facilities

 If everything passes, Argest will issue a BWOF.

 If there is a problem, you will be issued with a Work Requirement Notice.
-This notice includes an identification number so the work can be tracked.
+This notice includes an identification number so that the work can be tracked.

 Keep a copy in your School Building Systems and Features Compliance Manual.